chantera/teras/README.md

-# pyapp
+# nlplibs-py
-Useful Implementations for Python Applications
+Useful libraries for Natural Language Processing with Python